getreu/tp-note/docs/source/tpnote--manpage.md

    Inline formulas are enclosed between Dollar characters, e.g. '``` $\alpha$ ```' becomes '` `$\alpha$` `'.

-   Like Mermaid diagrams, a formula that fails to parse is governed by the '`tmpl_html.viewer_embedded_content_error_policy`' and '`tmpl_html.exporter_embedded_content_error_policy`' options (both default to '`Inline`').
+   A formula that fails to parse is governed by the '`tmpl_html.viewer_embedded_content_error_policy`' and '`tmpl_html.exporter_embedded_content_error_policy`' options (both default to '`Inline`').
 Each option accepts one of two values: '`Inline`' replaces the faulty formula with an inline error box and logs a warning, so the rest of the note still renders and '`--export`' still produces a file; '`HardError`' aborts the whole rendition instead, so the viewer shows its full-page error template and '`--export`' fails without writing an output file.
-See the Mermaid section below for the details of both policies.
+Batch export ('`--export`' together with '`--batch`') always uses '`HardError`', overriding the configured exporter value, so a broken formula or diagram fails an automated or scripted export.
+The same policies apply to broken Mermaid diagrams (see below).

    Fenced '`mermaid`' blocks are rendered to inline SVG diagrams -in both the